Police: Shooting similar to sniper attacks

-The victim of Friday's shooting was identified as Kenneth Bridges, 53, of Philadelphia, Pennsylvania.
-The co-founder of a marketing distribution company was in the area on a business trip.
+The victim of Friday's shooting was identified as Kenneth Bridges, 53, of Philadelphia.
+The co-founder of a marketing distribution company, he was in the area on a business trip.

 Five people were killed in Montgomery County, Maryland, during a 16-hour period from October 2 into the next morning.
-A sixth sniper victim was shot dead the night of October 3 on a Washington street.
-On October 9, a man was shot and killed in Prince William County, Virginia.
+A sixth sniper victim was shot dead the night of October 3 on a Washington street and on October 9, a man was shot and killed in Prince William County, Virginia.

-Moose, who is heading the sniper investigation, asked the public on Friday to watch for a white Chevrolet Astro-type minivan, with a ladder on top.
+Montgomery County Police Chief Charles Moose, who is heading the sniper investigation, asked the public to be on the lookout for a white Chevrolet Astro-type minivan, with a ladder on top.
+He said police still are working on a drawing of the van.

-Witnesses near Friday's shooting reported seeing two people in a white van.
+Witnesses near the scene of Friday's shooting reported seeing two people in a white van.
 Immediately after the shooting, traffic on all bridges leading from Virginia into Washington and Maryland was slowed to near gridlock as authorities scrutinized cars and their occupants at roadblocks.

 "We actually funneled it into one lane of traffic," said Virginia State Police Col. W. Gerald Massengill.